alexradzin/callstack/README.md

 	element.getLineNumber();
-	element.getArgs(); // object array of arguments used to call current method or constructor element.getFunction(); // returns either Method or Constructor }
+	element.getArgs(); // object array of arguments used to call current method or constructor element.getFunction(); // returns either Method or Constructor element.getThread(); // thread where the call was done.
+Useful in multithreaded application if call stack is passed to other thread for processing. element.getStackTraceElement(); // the good old stack trace is available here too.
+}
 ```

-Library uses AspectJ, so to enable the feature we have to perform dynamic weaving by adding the following command line
+Library uses AspectJ dynamic weaving.
+Just add the following command line
-parameter when running our application: `-javaagent:ASPECTJ_PATH/aspectjweaver-1.8.0.jar`.
+parameter when running your application: `-javaagent:ASPECTJ_PATH/aspectjweaver-1.8.0.jar`.
 For details please refer to this [document](http://www.eclipse.org/aspectj/doc/released/devguide/ltw.html).